Thursday, October 16, 2025

 Telemetry Code::

 Track the Behaviour of Customers.
-It helps in VoC.
+It helps to get VoC.
 In fact, it provides a massive amount of feedback (just like VoC) w/o asking a single Q to any Customer.

 Infrastructure::